Reactive-Extensions/RxJS/readme.md

 subscription.dispose();
 ```

 The only difference is that we can handle the errors inline with our subscription.
-And when we're no longer interested in receiving the data as it comes steraming in, we call `dispose` on our subscription.
+And when we're no longer interested in receiving the data as it comes streaming in, we call `dispose` on our subscription.

 ## Batteries Included ##